This article, Nurturing Hand: A Home Stewardship Approach to House Training, by Anita Richards.

 I have a deep fondness and a long history with birds and small mammals.
 Raising canaries and zebra finches from hatching is a lesson in extreme detail.
 Their metabolism is so fast that you have to be "on" at all times.

 If you have baby rabbits, guinea pigs, I understand their unique rhythms.
 They require a gentle touch and a very specific environment.
+Terrestrial hermit crabs?
+Yes, I have nurtured these little creatures too.
 My goal is to ensure they feel safe and secure, maintaining their routine so they don't even realise you are gone.

 Because I care about your pets’ safety, I am always honest about what I can and cannot do.
 I am an expert nurturer, a house-training disciplinarian, and a dedicated caregiver.
 However, I am not a vet.